Chatbots didn’t fail because the model was weak—they failed because the product was a dead end

 Key Takeaway

-The 2026 pattern is emerging: companies standardize on a small number of “tool gateways” that mediate agent access to internal and third-party systems—think Slack, Jira, GitHub, Google Workspace, Snowflake, ServiceNow, Stripe, and internal CRUD APIs.
-Instead of letting every agent prompt craft its own API calls, teams route actions through governed connectors.
-This is the same architectural move enterprises made with integration platforms a decade ago—MuleSoft, Workato, and Boomi were early expressions—except now the caller is an LLM-based agent that needs stricter constraints.
+The pattern showing up across serious teams is a small number of tool gateways that mediate agent access to internal and third-party systems: Slack, Jira, GitHub, Google Workspace, Snowflake, ServiceNow, Stripe, plus internal APIs.
+Instead of letting prompts freestyle API calls, actions go through governed connectors with policy checks and consistent logging.

-Table 1: Benchmarking common 2026 agent stack approaches (tradeoffs founders actually feel)
+Table 1: Common 2026 agent stack patterns (tradeoffs teams feel in production)

 | Approach | Typical use case | Strength | Risk/hidden cost |